 The Town has made significant progress on the Parks and Recreation Master Plan recommendations.
-Those recommendations that were deferred were due to external factors that either changed the ability to proceed or the opportunity is still under review pending access to land acquisition.
-Proactive planning within the parks and recreation system is necessary to ensure that the Town is in a position to cost-effectively deliver facilities that are needed the most.
+Those recommendations that were deferred were due to external factors that either changed the ability to proceed or the opportunity is still under review.
+Proactive planning within the parks and recreation system is necessary to ensure that the Town is able to cost-effectively deliver facilities that are needed the most.
+An update to the current plan will be an important next step to ensure recommendations are aligned with the community needs and growth.